evilchili/linernotes-dot-club-docs/draft/server_rules.md

 - Content that plants malware or otherwise uses the Club to distribute malware

 Users are permitted to discuss depictions of these topics as they appear in media, provided they are treated as *Sensitive Content*; see section 1.3.

+Content Warnings are not expected on posts made by historically or socially marginalised people about their own marginalisation.

+## 1.5 Accesibility

+In addition to the liberal use of Content Warnings for *Off-Topic Content* or *Sensitive Content* (see sections 1.2 and 1.3), we have the following accessibility requirements:

+- Images and videos must be captioned with a description suitable for users with limited vision.
+- Hashtags composed of multiple words must be composed with [CamelCase](https://en.wikipedia.org/wiki/Camel_case), to make them accessible to assistive technologies such as screen readers.

 # 2. Platform Restrictions